 (B) DHEC shall allocate vaccines so that they are distributed in a manner that ensures that each of its four public health regions shall receive a per-capita allocation, as described in subsection (A).
 In making allocations to specific vaccine providers, DHEC shall consider the recommendations of its COVID-19 Vaccine Regional Advisory Panels, one of which shall be established in each of the four public health regions as follows:

-(1) Each panel shall meet weekly initally, but this frequency may be reduced with DHEC’s consent.
+(1) Each panel shall meet weekly initially, but this frequency may be reduced with DHEC’s consent.

 (2) At its first meeting, each panel shall select a Chairman from among its members, who shall preside over the panel’s meetings.
 This Chairman must have extensive healthcare experience within the panel’s designated region.
 In the event of a future vacancy, the Chair shall be filled in this same manner.